dart-lang/pub/doc/repository-spec-v2.md

 }
 ```

-The `<message>` is intended to be a brief human readable explanation of what
+The `<message>` is intended to be a brief human-readable explanation of what
 when wrong and why the request failed.
 The `<code>` is a text string intended to
-allow clients to handle special cases without using regular expression to
+allow clients to handle special cases without using regular expressions to
 parse the `<message>`.